mapninja/Earthsys144/docs/announcement_week03_assignments_spring_2026.md

 3. A PDF exported from QGIS for **SQL Operations in QGIS**.
 4. A PDF exported from QGIS for the **Poster Redesign Exercise**.

-The Google Earth Engine exercise is not yet complete, so it is not the main focus of this week's graded turn-ins yet.
-Once it is finalized, the turn-in will be a shared **Get Link** URL included in a PDF document.
+The Feature Collections lab in Google Earth Engine has been moved to next week.
+It will return when we begin analysis workflows, so you should expect to see it again as part of the Week 04 sequence.

 ## Week 03 Overview